 A Bit About LA's South Bay Beach Towns

 The area that Angelenos call "south bay" is located on the south side of the C-shaped Santa Monica Bay.
-The string of beach towns that begin south of LAX are Manhattan Beach, Hermosa Beach and Redondo Beach.
+The beach towns south of LAX are Manhattan Beach, Hermosa Beach and Redondo Beach.

-California Highway 1 is the major street passing through these towns.
-It's called Pacific Coast Highway in Redondo and Hermosa Beach, but its name changes to Sepulveda when it enters Manhattan Beach north of Artesia Blvd.
+California Highway 1 is the principal street passing through these towns.
+It's called Pacific Coast Highway in Redondo and Hermosa Beach.
+Its name changes to Sepulveda when it enters Manhattan Beach north of Artesia Blvd.

-In all three of these fun towns, the beach is accessible to everyone, with a paved oceanfront path that's always full of walkers, runners, bicycle riders and skaters.
-They each have a nice pier to enjoy, too.
+In all three of these fun towns, the beach is accessible to everyone, with a paved oceanfront path that's always full of walkers, runners, bicycle riders, and skaters.
+They each have a pier to enjoy, too.

 02 of 04

 Where to Stay: Manhattan Beach, Hermosa Beach or Redondo Beach?

 You can base your choice of which town to stay in based on hotel characteristics and price.
 They're all so close together that you could stay in any of the three towns and enjoy them all within just a few miles of your hotel.

 If you're looking for a specific style, this may help: